Stop! Your Lease Extension in Emerson Park Could Be FREE

 Why you should commence your Emerson Park lease extension today:

-It is generally accepted that a residential leasehold with more than 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 30 years left, the property will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth roughly the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.

 Lender Requirement